Jakubach/pilz_ros_docker/README.md

 #### 2. Run Xlaunch Server and setup a display with port 0

-#### 3. Follow steps from the official documentation using modified files for Windows.

 Modified files for Windows are available within this repository.
 - Changed `DISPLAY` from X11 to Xlaunch
 - Changed GPU access for compatibility with Windows (https://stackoverflow.com/questions/49589229/is-gpu-pass-through-possible-with-docker-for-windows)